 - Usage issues/lack of employee training – it’s important to select the right system for your business.
 Experience matters, and monitoring provides information which can pick up usage flaws.
 For example it can pinpoint areas where employees continually struggle to use it optimally.

 - Software problems – an off-the-shelf POS system might seem like an economical option, but often these products are not suited to your type of business or service.
 It’s important to get the right advice from the start.

 - Mobile incompatibility – not all businesses are constantly operating from just one location, so a high-quality POS system should be compatible and easily synced with your mobile.
 You need this flexibility whether on-site or on the road.

-Without proactive monitoring and surveillance, your entire Point of Sale environment is vulnerable and prone to inadequate security.
+Without proactive transaction monitoring and surveillance, your entire Point of Sale environment is vulnerable and prone to inadequate security.
 Proactively monitoring the activity inside a POS system is usually not something that store personnel can do, so responsibility naturally falls on IT and security engineers at data-center level.

 The good news is that all these issues can be addressed with the right performance management tools in place.
 POS monitoring and troubleshooting tools can improve performance and security of a remote POS system as well as continuously maintaining, measuring, and improving retail operations.

 Software: The difference between on-premises and cloud POS